October 7, 2020

 Today’s interrelated catastrophes serve as a wake-up call.
 Here in the United States, deadly partisan politics delayed equitable funding for nationwide coronavirus testing, medical equipment and supplies, and life-saving healthcare reporting.

 That’s all the time it took for New Zealand Prime Minister Jacinda Ardern and her united team of 5 million to contain and eradicate COVID-19 for more than 100 days.
-When new coronavirus cases foreseeably emerged, prepared New Zealanders resumed their phased lockdowns with transparent testing and contact tracing and, again, safely and healthfully contained and eradicated COVID-19.
+When new coronavirus cases foreseeably emerged, prepared New Zealanders resumed their phased lockdowns with transparent testing and contact tracing and, again, safely contained and eradicated COVID-19.

 “Ardern never put us on a war footing,” noted New Zealand’s microbiology professor, Siouxsie Wiles, in an NPR interview.
 “Her speeches weren’t about attacking an invisible enemy,” or anyone.
-Rather, she empathetically conveyed the seriousness of our coronavirus pandemic.
+Rather, she empathetically conveyed the seriousness of the coronavirus pandemic.

 With admirable humility and jokes about becoming a new mom, Ardern encouraged New Zealanders to safeguard, rather than to counterproductively fight one another.